 FAKTR is often used in conjunction with other bodywork to treat strains, sprains, surgical scaring, swelling, and bruising.
 Ligaments may be loosened to give a better range of mobility in wrists, elbows, and hamstrings, and help prevent injury in patients ranging from the athletic to those with average activity levels.

-We treat TMJ through clinical massage therapies that reduce dysfunction and alleviate pain.
-TMJ massage aids those with trouble chewing, alleviates TMJ related headaches, facial discomfort, sometimes blurred vision, lockjaw, dislocation, tinnitus (ringing in the ears or popping sounds), and potentially pain in the neck and shoulders.
+We address TMJD through clinical massage therapies that reduce dysfunction and alleviate pain.
+TMJ massage aids those with trouble chewing, helps alleviate TMJ related headaches, facial discomfort, sometimes blurred vision, lockjaw, tinnitus (ringing in the ears or popping sounds), and potentially pain in the neck and shoulders.

-We utilize techniques that work inside and outside of the mouth, providing effective relief from TMJ disorders and improving overall well being.
+We utilize techniques that work inside and outside of the mouth, which can provide effective relief from TMJ disorders and improving overall well being.